 How to do it yourself

 Wanna swim with dolphins?!
 We’d recommend reserving your spot well in advance because there is a limit of 16 swimmers per boat, and this popular tour does book up.
-You can book your tour on the Dolphin Encounter website.
+You can book your Dolphin Encounter tour on Get Your Guide.